|Classical Pacific |

 |Morning Café/Morning Concert |

-HPR Music Director Gene Schiller's signature program begins each weekday morning with Morning Cafe, a refreshing blend of music, usually built around a special theme.
-The program also includes the daily "Writers Almanac," interesting features, and frequently live interviews with visiting guest artists.
+HPR Music Director Gene Schiller's signature program begins each weekday morning with Morning Café, a refreshing blend of music, usually built around a special theme.
+The program also includes interesting features and often live interviews with visiting guest artists.
 After the 10am NPR news break, Morning Concert kicks in with longer classical works.

 |Singing and Other Sins |